YunoHost-Apps/wekan_ynh/README.md

 ## Status

 - This app **only works on x86, 64bits architecture** !
 In particular, it won't work on 32 bit machines or ARM.
 See the discussion [here](https://github.com/YunoHost-Apps/wekan_ynh/issues/1#issuecomment-401612500).
-On the long term, [support for ARM64 might happen](https://blog.wekan.team/2018/01/wekan-progress-on-x64-and-arm/index.html)...

 - There is currently **no SSO integration** though it might be integrated at some point in the app, now that it's supported in Meteor/Wekan.
 In the meantime, users can create accounts (in fact, they can create infinite number of accounts) manually, and need to login manually specifically in Wekan.